suspend0/hullabaloo-darren/cpp/stats/README.md

 and cost the minimum amount at runtime.
 Each stat update is lock free

 Create some stats.
-These are often static or thread_local, but can be any long-lived object.
-Even in a map:
+These are often static or thread local, but can be any long-lived object:  even in a map:

     // these three emit two stats: "requests" and "requests.total"
     // Users can use filtering with "requests" to look at the type,